Unified framework for continuity of sandwiched R\'enyi divergences: Preliminaries

 \subsection{Notation and basic concepts}

 We start by fixing the notation used in this paper.
-We denote by $\mathcal H$ a Hilbert space which throughout this paper is finite-dimensional with dimension $d \in \mathbb N$.
+We denote by $\mathcal H$ a complex Hilbert space with an inner product linear in the second argument.
+Throughout this paper $\cH$ is finite-dimensional with dimension $d \in \mathbb N$.
 For a bipartite or tripartite system, we will always use indices with capital letters to refer to the different subsystems.
 If we have, for example, the bipartite space $\mathcal H = \mathcal H_A \otimes \mathcal H_B$ and consider the dimension of $\mathcal H_A$, we write $d_A$.
-The set of bounded linear operators on the Hilbert space $\mathcal H$ will be denoted by $\mathcal B(\mathcal H)$ and its subspace of positive semi-definite operators with trace one, i.e.~the quantum states, by $\mathcal S(\mathcal H)$.
+The set of bounded linear operators on the Hilbert space $\mathcal H$ will be denoted by $\mathcal B(\mathcal H)$ and its convex subset of positive semi-definite operators with trace one, i.e.~the quantum states, by $\mathcal S(\mathcal H)$.

 We use $\tr[\,\cdot\,]$ for the usual matrix trace and $\norm{\,\cdot\,}_1$ and $\norm{\,\cdot\,}_\infty$ to denote the trace norm and the spectral norm on $\mathcal B(\mathcal H)$, respectively.
 More generally, we set $\| X\|_p :=\tr[ |X|^p]^{1/p}$, which coincides with the Schatten $p$-norms for $p \in [1,\infty]$.